 In uncertain times, it can be hard to know what to say.
-In recent weeks, a consistent question we are seeing from brands is ‘How do I communicate effectively in the current crisis?’.
+In recent weeks, a consistent question we are seeing from brands is ‘How do I communicate effectively and create useful content a crisis?’.

 People are worried about appearing tone-deaf or flippant, but the worst thing you can say or do is nothing at all.

 In this blog, we will cover some pointers on creating content that is of value to your audiences in the current climate, ensuring you keep the lines of communication open.
 Learn how to create useful content in a crisis for your organisation.

 Clear and consistent communications with your key stakeholders is fundamental to protecting your business.
 In the first instance, map out who exactly these stakeholders are, including all the audiences relevant to your business, from employees and suppliers to customers and competitors.

 Develop a short-term communications plan that outlines their immediate needs and concerns during the crisis and the activities you can feasibly do to alleviate them.
 Can you host a webinar sharing useful tips or write a blog that addresses the common concerns you are seeing?
 Can you do a Q&A on Twitter?

 Sharing information that will address their pain points will position your business as helpful and credible.